 At the same time, I have tried to be as specific as I can right now about the persona, so I can validate my assumptions.
 As I find out more about the target readers of the book, I will undoubtedly iterate over Peter’s description, and update it.

 While refining your persona, ensure that the character is believable and that its description allows you to develop empathy for it.
 You can do this, for instance, by adding pictures, likes and dislikes to the characteristics.

 Visualising the Personas

 I prefer to capture personas on paper, so I can easily visualise them, for instance, by putting them on the Product Canvas, as the picture below illustrates.
 An A4 paper sheet usually works well.

 Another advantage of using paper-based personas is the limited space available.
 This helps us focus on the relevant information rather than writing everything down we believe to know about the user.

 Personas are a great technique to describe the users and the customers.
 Employing the persona template introduced in this post helps you create effective personas by describing what matters while leaving out the rest.

-You can learn more about working with personas and applying the persona template by attending my Certified Scrum Product Owner an Product Canvas training course.
-The courses are also available for onsite delivery.
-Please contact me for more information.
+You can learn more about working with personas and applying the persona template by attending my Certified Scrum Product Owner training course.

 [This post was last updated on 18 December 2013.]